Contributed by Artur Meyster

 To help you hire more effectively, this guide will lead you through 7 principles for hiring and retaining tech talent at your organization.

 When consulting, let them know the details of your project, your goals, and the software or tools you already own.
-For instance, if you are looking for an iOS mobile app developer, you’d want someone who is proficient in Swift or Objective-C, rather than Java.
+Let’s say, you have decided to hire iOS developers, you’d want professionals proficient in Swift or Objective-C, rather than Java.

 Once you’ve identified the list of relevant technical skills, you will be able to filter through applications and focus on reviewing the right candidates.